guiguan/Uni-Call/README.md

 Changelog
 ----------------
+#### v5.0 (19/05/13)
+* Added SIP Call component
+* Added PushDialer Call component
+* Added GrowlVoice Call component
+* Update for Phone Amego Call: the user can select which bluetooth device to use ("callp TARGET /DEVICE_ALIAS_OR_DEVICE_LABEL") for making a phone call.
+The user can also assign an easy to remember alias to a complicated device label.
+* Now the user can completely enable/disable call components through "call --enable"/"call --disable".
+When a call component is disabled, its corresponding Alfred Preferences will be automatically removed; later when it is enabled again, its Alfred Preferences will then be automatically restored.
+* The thumbnail cache folder is now moved from ~/Library/Caches/net.guiguan.Uni-Call/thumbnails to ~/Library/Application Support/Alfred 2/Workflow Data/net.guiguan.Uni-Call/thumbnails, which ensures that Uni Call will be uninstalled with Alfred 2.
+* Added a persistent configuration file config.plist in ~/Library/Application Support/Alfred 2/Workflow Data/net.guiguan.Uni-Call.
+The reason why this config.plist is not placed inside Uni Call workflow folder but in Workflow Data folder is to make sure that the user's configurations will stay unchanged after future workflow upgrades.

 #### v4.21 (14/05/13)
 * Minor bug fixes: now handles spaces in POSIX path to the workflow.
 Before, those spaces could cause problem for Uni Call Basestation to launch Uni Call.
 * Minor bug fixes: Skype Call can now correctly generate notifications in Mac OS X Notification Centre.